Trails > Rail Trails

 - Linens and towels supplied

 The Kettle Valley Rail Trail (KVR) is an immersive experience weaving a historical path from Hope to Castlegar as it runs through the Boundary Country.
-Through the combination of aboriginal culture, railway history, and natural beauty, the KVR connects rural communities and presents various farm flavours, folklores, and local pastimes.
+Through the combination of Indigenous culture, railway history, and natural beauty, the KVR connects rural communities and presents various farm flavours, folklores, and local pastimes.
 The KVR sweeps you across a vast, and ever-changing landscape from rugged mountain passes to tranquil river valleys.

 Follow the Rail Trail